ripiripi/desktop_mascot/README.md

 - **Memo**: Quickly take notes to remember important ideas and tasks.
 - **SNS (Bluesky) Post Display**: The character on your desktop periodically fetches and displays SNS posts.
 You can toggle the display as needed.
-- **Transparency**: Set the memo and character to be semi-transparent so they do not interfere with your work.
+- **Transparency**: Adjust the transparency of the app to ensure it provides assistance without overwhelming your screen space.

 ## System Requirements
 - Supported OS: Windows 10